carismatic2ez/Easy-Language-Trading-Strategy/README.md

 # Easy-Language-Trading-Strategy
 This trading strategy is designed to be traded on E-mini S&amp;P futures market on a 60 minute chart.
 It was made in Tradestation's native language (easylanguage).
+Designed to trade on a 60 minute chart